rentpath/mobile_pagination/README.md

 Configuration must run prior to initialization.
 The resulting pagination links will now contain `/?slide=2, /?slide=3` to suit your custom url structure.
 The default page_key is `page`.

-Please note, any methods ending in `_link` will need to remain, as these methods are responsible for generating the paginated urls.

 ## Contributing